jordan9724/jordan9724.github.io/_posts/machine_learning/2019-04-23-understanding-a-cnn.md

 in the previous layer][@cs231].
 They are typically found just at the end of the network and are used as the last layer that decides the output.
 In Keras, fully-connected is referred to as a dense layer, and takes in the parameters `units` and `activation`.
-The `units` parameter will be the number of output units, where the `activation` will likely remain `"relu"` unless it is the final layer in which case it should be `softmax`.
+The `units` parameter will be the number of output units, where the `activation` will likely remain `"relu"` unless it is the final layer in which case it should be `"softmax"`.
 The following finishes off the architecture of the CNN built thoughout this blog.
 It incorporates fully-connected layers as well as a flattening of the final activation map.
 The `Flatten()` function simply turns a 3-dimensional tensor into a 1-dimensional fully-connected layer.
 The final dense layer will output to 10 classes, in the case you have a classifier that is deciding between ten classes.